REChain-Network-Solutions/DAO/README.md

 ### Ways to Contribute

-- 🐛 Report bugs
+- 🐛 Report bugs and issues
-- 💡 Suggest new features
+- 💡 Suggest new features and improvements
-- 📝 Improve documentation
+- 📝 Improve documentation and translations
-- 🔧 Submit code improvements
+- 🔧 Submit code improvements and fixes
-- 🧪 Add tests
+- 🧪 Add tests and test coverage
-- 🌍 Help with translations
+- 🌍 Help with internationalization

 ## 📄 License